 When your blood is tested, ask for your WBC count and specifically, your neutrophil count.
 If your counts are low, do what you can to prevent infections.
 Know the signs of infection and what to do if you have them.

 What You Can Do to Prevent Infections

 When to Call the Doctor

-If you have any of the following symptoms, call your health care provider:
+If you have any of the following symptoms, contact your health care provider:

 - Fevers, chills, or sweats.